 Nothing is more dangerous than a woman over 40 who owns her own voice.

-Lurleen Ladd is the Founder of Wavemakers – a movement, a community, and a platform that amplifies the artistry, experience, and leadership of women.
+Lurleen Ladd is the Founder of Wavemakers Women and Music – a movement, a community, and a platform that amplifies the artistry, experience, and leadership of women.
 After launching her music career in her early 40s, Lurleen discovered that there were women around the country who were over 40 facing the same challenges she was facing.
 She wanted to create a platform where women could connect and have a much needed dialogue about the unique challenges and advantages in being a female creative in the music industry in the 21st century.

 In March 2023, Lurleen hosted a panel of women musicians, all over 40, at Antone’s in Austin.
 Lurleen observed that this event “created a template where decision makers, the artists and the audience came together to challenge the status quo, champion female musicians 40+ and forge a path that celebrates creativity at any age.”